What Is a Factor Rate?

 Total cost known upfront?
 Yes - fixed from day one Estimated - depends on payment timing

-Early payoff savings Usually none (some lender exceptions) Yes - less time means less interest
+Early payoff savings Minimal.
+Some lenders and deal structures offer better terms Yes - less time means less interest

 Typical term length 3 to 18 months 1 to 25 years